Xorlent/Cybersec-Links/Microsoft-NPS.md

   - If you have a Wi-Fi deployment that is RADIUS authentication-compatible, migrate your private SSIDs to use Microsoft NPS.
   - Write down all of the possible failure scenarios and simplify or adjust the design to make these easier (read: quicker) to recover from.
   - Remember that redundancy and high availability adds complexity; usually you can get more mileage out of proper design.
 Most vendors allow you to specify multiple RADIUS servers to provide simple fail-over capability.

+#### NPS on Windows Server 2019:
+- If, despite all your best efforts, the RADIUS server does not seem to be responding to client requests, it's likely Microsoft's problem.
+Fix the IAS/NPS Windows Firewall service access by running the following from an elevated command prompt:
+  '''sc sidtype IAS unrestricted'''